-8. Right-click < storage-management-software-installation-path>\wk \supervisor\restapi\install.bat to run as administrator.
+8. Right-click < storage-management-software-installation-path>\wk\supervisor\restapi\install.bat to run as administrator.

 Users who execute CCI commands need "administrator" privileges and the right to access the log directory and the files in it.
-For instructions on specifying a CCI administrator, see Changing the CCI user (Windows systems) (on page 45).
+For instructions on specifying a CCI administrator, see CH user (Windows systems) (on page 47).